zachary62/WiscKeyHybrid/README.md

 ```
 This HybridSet will store the data according to your usage patterns in Statistics.

-Current, we are trying to find the best tuning.
+Currently, we are trying to find the best tuning.

 The graphs of the results are made using zplot http://pages.cs.wisc.edu/~remzi/Zplot/z-plot/docs/index.html.